 Have you ever heard the saying, “Oil and water don’t mix”?
-For this easy science experiment, we are going to see what happens when we mix two common household liquids, oil and water.
-Then we’ll add another item to the mix and see if it impacts the experiment.
+For this easy science experiment, we observe exactly what does happens when we mix oil and water, then we’ll add another item to the mix to see how it changes!

 - Glass Jar with a lid (a pint canning jar works great)